uosagas/assistant/README.md

 - [Items Class](Items.md): Provides methods for finding and filtering items.
 - [Mobiles Class](Mobiles.md): Provides methods for finding and filtering mobiles (NPCs and monsters).
 - [Gumps Class](Gumps.md): Provides methods for interacting with user interface gumps.
+- [Messages Class](Messages.md): Provides methods for printing out messages.
+- [Generic Functions](Generic_Functions.md): Provides generic functions for interacting with the assistant and the world.

 ## Contributing